Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Quality-based Selection

 \subsection{Model-based Indicators}

-\paragraph{Overview} The model-based indicators, on the other hand, leverage trainable models to predict the indicators for each instruction datapoint.
-The trainable models used for data quality measurement can either share the same or similar architecture with the language model under development, or possesses completely different implementation choices.
+\paragraph{Overview} The model-based indicators, on the other hand, leverage trainable models to predict the indicators for each datapoint.
+The trainable models used for data quality measurement can either share the same or similar architecture with the language model under development, or possess completely different implementations.
 Accordingly, these indicators can be simply defined as:

-where the learnable parameters $\theta$ highlight the difference between model-based and hand-crafted indicators.
-Based on the computed indicators, similar selection mechanisms (Eqs.~\ref{eq:data_threshold}\ref{eq:data_frequent}) can be adopted to select favorable datapoints.
+where the learnable parameters {$\theta_{1}$, $\theta_{2}$, ..., $\theta_{M} $} highlight the difference between model-based and hand-crafted indicators.
+Based on {such } indicators, similar selection mechanisms (Eqs.~\ref{eq:data_threshold} and \ref{eq:data_frequent}) can be adopted.

 \paragraph{Technical Details}